-- 5.1.4.4.2 where the request for confidentiality relates to the entire document, a non-confidential description or summary of the document which can be included in the cover letter set out in (a). - 5.1.5 A copy of the cover letter requesting confidentiality, together with the non-confidential version or non-confidential description of the document (as applicable) and the table setting out the basis for the confidentiality request must be served on all parties to the proceeding, and will be placed on the public record.
+- 5.1.5 A copy of the cover letter requesting confidentiality, together with the non-confidential version or non-confidential description of the document (as applicable) and the table setting out the basis for the confidentiality request must be served on all parties to the proceeding, and will be placed on the public record.
 The confidential, un-redacted version of the document will be kept confidential until the OEB has made a determination on the confidentiality request.
-Access to documents by representatives for parties is governed by Part 6. - 5.1.6 Where a request for confidentiality is made prior to the OEB's determination of requests for intervention, a party or OEB staff may object to the request for confidentiality by filing an objection with the Registrar, and sending a copy to the party requesting confidentiality, within five business days of the OEB's determination of any requests for intervention, unless otherwise directed by the OEB.
+Access to the confidential, un-redacted version of the document by representatives for parties is governed by Part 6. - 5.1.6 Where a request for confidentiality is made prior to the OEB's determination of requests for intervention, a party or OEB staff may object to the request for confidentiality by filing an objection with the Registrar, and sending a copy to the party requesting confidentiality, within five business days of the OEB's determination of any requests for intervention, unless otherwise directed by the OEB.
 For other requests for confidentiality, a party or OEB staff may object to the request for confidentiality by filing an objection with the Registrar within five business days of the OEB's receipt of the information set out in section 5.1.5, unless otherwise directed by the OEB.
 If an objection is not received within the applicable timeframe set out above, the OEB will make its determination on confidentiality without further procedural steps. - 5.1.7 An objection to a request for confidentiality must address the reason why the party believes that the information that is the subject of the request for confidentiality is not confidential, in whole or in part, by reference to the grounds for confidentiality expressed by the party making the request for confidentiality. - 5.1.8 The party requesting confidentiality will have an opportunity to reply to the objection.
 The replying party must file its reply with the Registrar and serve it on all parties to the proceeding within five business days of the receipt of the objection set out in section 5.1.6.
-Where multiple objections are received on different days, the reply submission must be filed within five business days of receipt of the last objection. - 5.1.9 The OEB will then assess whether the request for confidentiality should be granted and may determine that a request for confidentiality is not warranted regardless of whether any party has objected to the request.
-Some of the factors that the OEB may consider in making this assessment are listed in Appendix A.
+Where multiple objections are received on different days, the reply submission must be filed within five business days of receipt of the last objection.